CenturyLinkCloud/PublicKB/Release Notes/cloud-platform-release-notes-june-11-2015.md

   Managed Services continue to be available in Virginia (VA1), Santa Clara (UC1), and London (GB3).

 * __Patching as a Service.__ Now available for free to all CenturyLink customers using Windows 2012.
-Our customers can patch their Windows 2012 servers through blueprints on demand.
-The service provides the capability to patch servers, know when the patching started and finished as well as list of all patches applied.
-[You can learn more about Patching as a Service by reading this article in our KB.](../Servers/patching-as-a-service.md)
+Our customers can patch their Windows 2012 servers through blueprints or 'execute package' on demand via the Control Portal or API.
+The service provides the capability to patch servers, know when the patching started and finished as well as list of all patches applied. __You can learn more about Patching as a Service in our KB soon!__

 * __Orchestrate.__ Our multi-modal managed datatabse service, [Orchestrate](https://www.centurylinkcloud.com/blog/post/centurylink-acquires-orchestrate/), gives developers a single API for key-value, geospatial, graph, and timeseries data.
 And it just keeps getting better and better!
 Check out the new functionality delivered this month: